Collection: Cos Cob Connecticut

 SCROLL TO BOTTOM FOR TRAVEL GUIDE

-Cos Cob Art Colony in Connecticut, a center for American Impressionist painters.
+The Cos Cob Art Colony in Cos Cob, Connecticut, Connecticut's first home of American Impressionism

 SCROLL TO TOP FOR HISTORY GUIDE